HMS Policy on Financial Conflicts of Interest in Sponsored Research

 I. Travel.
 Any travel that is reimbursed (i.e., the Investigator is made whole for the financial outlay required) or sponsored (i.e., the costs are paid on behalf of the Investigator such that the exact monetary value may not be readily available) other than by HMS, a Federal, state, or local government agency, an institution of higher education as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education.

 II.
 Investigator Disclosure to HMS.
 All HMS Investigators conducting Research for which a funding application has been made to an external funding agency or entity through HMS, must disclose the information required herein and by the HMS COI Policy on an annual basis in accordance with the process established by the Office of the Dean.
-At a minimum and no later than the time of application for funding, Investigators planning to participate in PHS-funded Research are required to disclose all Reviewable Interests (namely, (i) any Significant Financial Interests (SFIs) belonging to the Investigator or the Investigator’s Family, and (ii) any Travel, to the extent the Investigator determines that the Reviewable Interest relates to the Investigators’ Institutional Responsibilities).
-Investigators must update their disclosures annually during the period of the PHS award, as well as within 30 days of discovering or acquiring a new Reviewable Interest.
+Additionally, at a minimum and no later than the time of application for funding, Investigators planning to participate in PHS-funded Research are required to disclose all Reviewable Interests (namely, (i) any Significant Financial Interests (SFIs) belonging to the Investigator or the Investigator’s Family, and (ii) any Travel, to the extent the Investigator determines that the Reviewable Interest relates to the Investigators’ Institutional Responsibilities) received in the preceding twelve (12) months.
+Investigators must update their disclosures annually during the period of the PHS award, as well as within thirty (30) days of discovering or acquiring a new Reviewable Interest.

 A. Travel Disclosures: Only PHS-funded Investigators are required to disclose Travel.
+A $5,000 de minimis applies to travel reporting2.
 The following information must be provided in connection with any Travel disclosure provided in the context of PHS-funded Research:

 1. The purpose of the trip;